 I would like to start by expressing real gratitude to all parents/carers who have sent such supportive and encouraging emails regarding the unprecedented situation we find ourselves in as a school.

 As stated previously, we are continually following guidance from Hertfordshire County Council and Public Health England on all matters regarding staff and student safety.

 You will be aware that we have had members of our school community self-isolate and we encourage you to keep up to date on the latest advice about self-isolation and knowing how to react should you have a concern about your child’s health. https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-people-with-confirmed-or-possible-coronavirus-covid-19-infection.
 This absence will of course be recorded as authorised.

 As a senior leadership team, we are monitoring our business continuity plan and reviewing on a daily basis.
-In light of this, we would like to update you on a few additional measures we are putting into place from today:

 We will continue to update you on all matters as and when we receive the latest guidance.